Relativistic Flux Tube Model Predictions from Charmed Mesons to Double-Charmed Baryons: RESULTS AND DISCUSSION

-The classification of $D_{s1}(2536)^{\pm}$ and $D_{s2}(2573)^{\pm}$ resonances as the $1P(1^+,3/2)$ and $1P(2^+,3/2)$ states is widely accepted, and our model reproduces their masses accurately.
 However, significant discrepancies persist for the other two $1P$ states, $D_{s0}(2317)^{\pm}$ and $D_{s1}(2460)^{\pm}$.
 Our calculations yield predicted masses of $2461 \pm 7$ MeV and $2524 \pm 6$ MeV for these states, respectively.
 These theoretical values exceed the experimentally measured masses of the $D_{s0}(2317)^{\pm}$ and $D_{s1}(2460)^{\pm}$ by approximately 144 MeV and 64 MeV, respectively.
 Similar deviations have been consistently observed in various theoretical works \cite{Ebert:2009ua, Godfrey:2015dva, Song:2015nia}.